QuantixOfficial/GateGuardian/README.md

 ## License

-GateGuardian is under the GNU license and cannot be redistributed, you may fork it if you so please but no distribution may take place.
+GateGuardian is under the Apache license (more info in LICENSE.md)

 The TDLib Library was used in the making of this addon and it was created by Threebow (https://github.com/Threebow/tdlib)